Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-PenStyle-e.rst

 .. sip:enum-description::
     :status: todo
-    :digest: 0ba49a24e2ac05beb023c5c886d3a9d2
+    :digest: e15c41ea5abd0ac333ce399aa0d3fdfa

-This enum type defines the pen styles that can be drawn using QPainter.
+This enum type defines the pen styles that can be drawn using :sip:ref:`~PyQt6.QtGui.QPainter`.
 The styles are:

 +--------------------------+-----------------------------+-------------------------+
 | |image-qpen-solid-png|   | |image-qpen-dash-png|       | |image-qpen-dot-png|    |